 And it turns out that’s exactly what they are.
 One of the stated goals of Oats Studios is to produce these shorts as a way of testing audiences before producing a feature.
 This is becoming a more viable strategy for filmmakers, but unfortunately their crowdfunding campaign for their first short-based feature, Firebase, didn’t raise enough money.
 Still an admirable endeavor and I look forward to seeing their future work.

-Then there’s CryptTV and Alter, two companies that curate and publish short films like Dust except that they do horror films.
+Then there’s CryptTV and Alter, two brands that curate and publish short films like Dust except that they do horror films.
 Alter is actually owned by the same parent company as Dust, Gunpowder & Sky.
 I honestly watched a lot of horror videos from these two.
 I watched their most popular ones and I searched for other people’s favorite picks.

 Then it’s over before you know it and you’re left with nothing to think about except ‘Well, that last bit was pretty cool.’
 I suppose the same could be said of the genre itself.

-I’d still be proud to work on any of these shorts and I would congratulate the crew on their monsters and gore.
+I would still be proud to work on any of these shorts and I would congratulate the crew on their monsters and gore.
 I know how much work goes into those scenes and even if it’s not Shakespeare there’s something to be said about good execution.
 Many of these people will go on to do great things, but there’s a reason that nobody will remember these films.

 The genre shorts that stick in my head and bring me back are the ones that use their genre conventions as a way to explore interesting ideas or ask interesting questions.
 They don’t even have to be new ideas.
 It’s what separates an effects demo from a good story.
 And don’t get me wrong.
 I love a good effects demo, but they don’t move me.